interrogator/buzz/README.md

 corpus = Corpus.from_string("Some sentences here.", save_as="corpusname")
 ```

 ## Parsing

 buzz uses [`spaCy`](https://spacy.io/) to parse your text, saving the results as CONLL-U files to your hard drive.
-Parsing a corpus is very simply:
+Parsing a corpus is very simple:

 ```python
 parsed = corpus.parse()